bguesman/docsify-test/docs/editor/blocks/quality_settings_block.md

 ### Atmosphere
 These parameters pertain to global atmosphere quality.

+#### Fullscreen Atmosphere
+**C# member variable:** `bool m_fullscreenAtmosphere` \
+If enabled, renders the atmosphere per-pixel, instead of using an optimized lookup table.
+This is extremely expensive and should only be used in non-realtime applications.

 #### Atmosphere Texture Quality
 **C# member variable:** `Expanse.Datatypes.Quality m_atmosphereTextureQuality` \
 Quality of atmosphere lookup textures.
 Lower quality settings will improve performance, at the cost of visual fidelity.